ligonish/mobility-nychvs-17/README.md

 for the NYU School of Law and School of Public Policy’s joint seminar on “Land Use, Housing, & Community Development in New York City”.
-The code, analysis, and visualizations in this repository are my own original contributions to the data section of whatgrew to a 56-page collaborative paper.
+The code, analysis, and visualizations in this repository are my own original contributions to the data section of what grew to a 56-page collaborative paper.

 I was skeptical of housing mobility initiatives’ ability to deliver racially equitable housing choice to contemporary New Yorkers, and only